42juododranoel/doebus/README.md

 ### Distributed monolith is not so bad

-It is not inherently a bad thing to have multiple microservices in distributed monolith fasion.
+It is not inherently a bad thing to have multiple microservices in a distributed monolith architecture.
 There is not much difference between talking to your databases (which everyone does) and talking to your other microservices without truly-distributed architecture.
 Your architecture may become more complex, but the advantages are also here.
 You don’t always need a truly-distributed architecture.
-It is better to start with building distributed monolith and then rebuilding it to a truly-distributed system than starting with a solid monolith and then rebuilding it the same way.
+It is better to start with building distributed monolith and then rebuild it to a truly-distributed system than starting with a solid monolith and then rebuild it the same way.
 You get half of work done in advance without much expense.

 ## Architecture